FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

 Pierre Saint-Amand Francis Wayland Professor, Professor of French Studies and Comparative Literature.
 Specializations: Haitian-French Caribbean Project.

-Karen Fischer Professor of Geological Sciences.
+Karen Fischer Professor of Earth, Environmental and Planetary Sciences.
 Specializations: Research on structure of earth’s crust using seismic waves in Costa Rica and Nicaragua.

 José Amor y Vázquez Professor Emeritus of Hispanic Studies.
 Specializations: Latin American Literature.